 Just over 100 years after it was established, the majority of Bonegilla was under water.

 In 1835 Charles Ebden took up the Bonegilla pastoral run.
-The name is thought to be derived from an Aboriginal word meaning deep water hole or big battle camp, both of which would be accurate.
+The name is thought to be derived from an Aboriginal word meaning deep water hole or big battle camp.
 Much of the development of the town was due to the Cudgewa railway line which opened in 1889 (and closed in 1981).
 The line was used both in the development of the Snowy Mountains Scheme, as well as transporting materials for the scheme.

 North East Water